What is a Writ of Mandamus?

 When is a Writ of Mandamus Used?

-• A government official fails to perform a mandatory duty.
+• A government official or agency has failed to perform a duty that is required by law.

-• The petitioner has a clear right to the requested action.
+• The petitioner possesses a clear and indisputable right to the action being requested.

 Specific Situations for Use

-• Non-Responsive Agencies: If a public agency fails to respond to a legal request for records or information.
+• Non-Responsive Agencies: If a public agency fails to respond to a legal request for records or information, a writ of mandamus may be necessary to compel compliance.
+This is particularly relevant under laws such as the Freedom of Information Act (FOIA), where transparency and accountability are paramount.

 How to Draft a Writ of Mandamus?